 I have been editing videos professionally for 4+ years now and I never maxed out my 32 GB of RAM.

-This include complex 4K projects, using AE together with Premiere, you name it.
+This includes complex 4K projects, using AE together with Premiere, you name it.

 I consider 32 GB of RAM to be enough for almost anything you will ever edit.

-Anything over 32 GB of RAM will be a waste of the resources for most of you.
+Anything over 32 GB of RAM will be a waste of resources for most of you.